priya-dwivedi/CarND/CarND-Vehicle-Detection-P5/writeup_template.md

 My biggest concern with the approach here is that it relies heavily on tuning the parameters for window size, scale, hog parameters, threshold etc. and those can be camera/track specific.
 I am afraid that this approach will not be able to generalize to a wide range of situations.
 And hence I am not very convinced that it can be used in practice for autonomously driving a car.

 Here are a few  other situations where the pipeline might fail:
 1. I am not sure this model would perform well when it is a heavy traffic situations and there are multiple vehicles.
+You need something with near perfect accuracy to avoid bumping into other cars or to ensure there are no crashes on a crossing.
-2. Roads that are wavy or S shaped where a second order polynomial may not be able to properly fit lane lines
+2. The model was slow to run.
+It took 6-7 minutes to process 1 minute of video.
+I am not sure this model would work in a real life situation with cars and pedestrians on thr road.

 To make the code more robust we can should try the following:
 1. Reduce the effect of time series in training test split so that the model doesn't overfit to training data